 - Smooth cutting action

-This is not another average chainsaw chain with standard characteristics.
-Here, we have the chain with four-way symmetrical tie straps for better performance.
 You no longer need to think about the durability of the chain.
 With this feature, long usage is guaranteed.

 Another good characteristic of the chain is a smooth cutting action that is ensured with the perfect arrangement of the teeth.
 Oregon S52 also features chamfer chisel cutters that offer the great speed and durability of the semi chisel chain types.